RodSarhan/tstypecolorpreview/README.md

 ## Notes

-This extension was inteded for my own uses and is essentially just a proof of concept for now, but I'm planning to support other color formats in the near future and enhance the caching behavior.
+This extension was inteded for my own use, if you notice any issues feel free to suggest a fix or open a PR.

 ## Known Issues

-- Currently only works with Hex values (#FFFFFF) (#FFF) (#FFFFFFAA).
 - Types originating files other than the active one might be cached and not up to date with the latest changes.
+This can be fixed by quickly hovering on something in the original file.

 ## Release Notes

+### 0.0.6

+Now supports most color formats

 ### 0.0.4